dat514/Music-Stem-Separator/README.md

 ## ✨ Features

 - **Audio Download**: High-quality MP3 downloads (up to 320kbps) from YouTube, SoundCloud, or other supported URLs via yt-dlp.
-- **Stem Separation**: AI-powered separation into 2 stems (Vocals + Instrumental) or 4 stems (Vocals, Drums, Bass, Other) using Demucs (HTDemucs or MDX-Extra models).
+- **Stem Separation**: AI-powered separation into 2 stems (Vocals + Instrumental using MDX-Extra) or 4 stems (Vocals, Drums, Bass, Other using HTDemucs).
 - **Batch Processing**: Handle multiple URLs at once.
-- **Post-Processing**: Automatic audio enhancement (high-pass filter, compression, normalization) for cleaner stems.
+- **Post-Processing**: Automatic audio enhancement (high-pass filter at 80Hz, dynamic compression, normalization) for cleaner stems.
-- **Integrated Player**: Mix and play stems with individual volume controls, mute toggles, seek bar, and master volume.
-Supports local file playback too.
+- **Integrated Player**: Mix and play separated stems with individual volume controls and mute toggles; also supports local file playback with seek bar and master volume.
 - **User-Friendly UI**: CustomTkinter-based interface with theme toggle (dark/light), progress tracking, and easy output folder selection.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.